Best Scope for 223 – My Top 5 Optics in 2023

 It is now one of the best choices of cartridge for varmint hunting.
 Because it’s not that powerful of a round, it’s mostly used for shooting coyotes, groundhogs, etc. Some patrons, however, swear by the .223 for all of their game hunting needs, including deer and moose.

-My Top Pick is the Bushnell AR Optics 1-4X24mm
+My Top Pick

+I’ve made this article as comprehensive as possible, leaving no stone unturned in finding the best scope for .223.
 I’ve spent many hours researching and testing to find the best scope for my needs, but it might not necessarily match yours.
-That is why I suggest reading the whole guide to the best .224 scopes as one of my other picks might suit your purposes better.
+That is why I suggest reading the whole guide to the best .223 scopes as one of my other picks might suit your purposes better.

-After much trial and error, I’m pleased to say that I have found a winner in the Bushnell AR Optics 1-4X24mm riflescope.
+After much trial and error, I can say that the Bushnell AR Optics 1-4X24mm is the best scope for .223.

 This is an extremely versatile and reliable scope that can easily support any recreational or professional shooting activities you might have in mind.